Sup2point0/Assort/Yu-Gi-Oh!/archetypes/Soul.md

 title="1 ‘Soul’ Tuner + 1+ ‘Soul’ non-Tuner monsters
 Gains 150 ATK for each of your banished ‘Soul’ cards.
 Once per turn, when an attack is declared involving a ‘Soul’ monster you control: You can banish 1 ‘Soul’ card from your Graveyard; send 1 card on the field to the Graveyard.
 You can banish 1 ‘Soul’ Spell/Trap and 1 other ‘Soul’ monster from your Graveyard; Special Summon this card from your Graveyard.
 You can only use this effect of ‘Soul Knight’ once per turn.">
 <img src="../../.assets/cards/synchro/Soul Wanderer.png" height="169px"
-title="1 ‘Soul’ Synchro Tuner + 1+ ‘Soul’ non-Tuner monsters
+title="1 ‘Soul’ Tuner + 1+ ‘Soul’ non-Tuner monsters
 When your opponent activates a Spell/Trap card or effect, while you control a ‘Soul’ Ritual or Synchro monster (Quick Effect): You can banish this card from your field or Graveyard; shuffle that card into the Deck, and if you do, negate that effect.
 Once per End Phase, if this card is banished: You can Special Summon it, but shuffle it into the Deck when it leaves the field.">
 <img src="../../.assets/cards/synchro/Soul Guardian.png" height="169px"
 title="1 ‘Soul’ Tuner + 1+ ‘Soul’ non-Tuner monsters
 Your other ‘Soul’ cards cannot be targeted by your opponent’s card effects.
-If a ‘Soul’ card(s) you control would be destroyed by battle or card effect, you can banish 1 ‘Soul’ card from your Graveyard instead.
-When a ‘Soul’ monster you control is targeted for an attack: You can Special Summon this card from your Graveyard, and if you do, negate the attack.
+If a ‘Soul’ monster you control is targeted by your opponent for an attack or with a card effect, while this card is in your Graveyard (Quick Effect): You can banish 1 other ‘Soul’ card from your Graveyard; Special Summon this card, and if you do, negate that attack or effect.
 You can only use this effect of ‘Soul Guardian’ once per turn.">
 <img src="../../.assets/cards/synchro/Soul Warden.png" height="169px"
 title="1 ‘Soul’ Ritual or Synchro Tuner + 1+ ‘Soul’ Ritual or Synchro monsters Your ‘Soul’ cards are unaffected by your opponent’s monster effects, except those that target them.
 While this card is in Defense Position, your opponent attack directly.
 Once per turn, if you control this card you Synchro Summoned: You can activate 1 of the following effects.